Bloodwych

 Bloodwych is a dungeon role-playing video game, a dungeon crawler, developed for the Amiga, Atari ST, MS-DOS, Amstrad CPC, Commodore 64, and ZX Spectrum.
-Its box featured artwork by Chris Achilleos.
-The plotline identifies the player as a champion of Trazere who, after recruiting up to three fellow champions, travels through dungeons and mazes fighting creatures along the way to find and destroy the evil Zendick, and banish the Lord of Entropy.
+The box artwork is Chris Achilleos.
+The player is a champion of Trazere who, after recruiting up to three fellow champions, travels through dungeons and mazes fighting creatures along the way to find and destroy the evil Zendick, and banish the Lord of Entropy.

 Development

-The development of Bloodwych has been well documented by Richard Hewison, who was the Project Manager for the game at the time at Mirrorsoft, in his article titled "The Trazere Trinity".
+The development of Bloodwych has been well documented by Richard Hewison, who was the project manager for the game at the time at Mirrorsoft, in his article titled "The Trazere Trinity".

-Bloodwych began development on the Commodore 64, during Anthony Taglione's (Tag) time at university in Reading, where he had gained a keen interest in Dungeons & Dragons, and where friend (and eventual Bloodwych artist and designer) Pete James drew initial screens for a first person 'chess-like' game.
+Bloodwych began development on the Commodore 64, during Anthony Taglione's time at university in reading, where he had gained a keen interest in Dungeons & Dragons, and where friend (and eventual Bloodwych artist and designer) Pete James drew initial screens for a first person 'chess-like' game.

-After further inspiration from playing FTL's Dungeon Master, Tag, Pete and Philip Taglione's suggested a C64 version of the game to Microsoft, but without rights being obtained this developed into a two-player split screen game titled The Crystal Maze which would eventually be renamed to Bloodwych after the launch of the Channel 4 television programme of the same name.
+After further inspiration from playing FTL's Dungeon Master, Tag, Pete and Philip Taglione suggested a C64 version of the game to Mirrorsoft, but without rights being obtained this developed into a two-player split screen game titled The Crystal Maze which would eventually be renamed to Bloodwych after the launch of the Channel 4 television programme of the same name.

 The development screens were demonstrated to Mirrorsoft, who agreed to fund the game on the basis of lead versions being pushed to the 16-bit platforms the Atari ST and Commodore Amiga.
 Tag took the lead on these 68000 machines, whilst his brother Philip developed the z80 8-bit versions for the Amstrad and ZX Spectrum, and the C64 version followed with help from Tag.

-Renowned fantasy artist Chris Achilleos was approached to create the box artwork; his painting of a “crystal guardian” for Bloodwych was done with complete creative freedom, and having finished the painting, the creature that Achilleos created was then incorporated into the game itself as The Lord of Entropy (later referred to in documentation as 'The Entity') located in the final level of Zendik’s tower.
+Renowned fantasy artist Chris Achilleos was approached to create the box artwork; his painting of a "crystal guardian" for Bloodwych was done with complete creative freedom, and having finished the painting, the creature that Achilleos created was then incorporated into the game itself as The Lord of Entropy (later referred to in documentation as 'The Entity') located in the final level of Zendik's tower.

-The IBM PC conversion was created away from the original team by Walking Circles, and although including in-game music by David Whittaker also included a number of bugs, which could render the game unable to be completed.
+The IBM PC conversion was created away from the original team by Walking Circles, and included in-game music by David Whittaker, but also included a number of bugs, rendering the game unable to be completed.